aboutbits/ansible-postgresql/readme.md

 - `postgresql_backup`: All information related to backups and if they should be enabled or not
 - `postgresql_users`: A list of users that should be created.
 - `postgresql_databases`: A list of databases including the schemas that should be created.
-- `postgresql_database_permissions`: A list of permissions that should be granted to different users to different databases.
+- `postgresql_privileges`: A list of privileges that should be granted for the different users to the different databases/schemas.
-- `postgresql_schema_permissions`: A list of permissions that should be granted to different users to different database schemas.
+- `postgresql_default_privileges`: A list of privileges that should be set as defaults for the different users to tables/sequences inside the given databases/schemas.

 ## Example Playbook